rshunter05/Dungeon_Crawler/README.md

 ## The Story

 Fred has been locked up for years when he finds the door's been left unlocked.
 You must find your way out while collecting as much loot as possible.
-Beware of the sleeping dragon and make sure you've got something to defeat the ogre at the main gate.
+Beware of the sleeping dragon and make sure you've got something to slay the ogre at the main gate.

 **Good Luck!!**